PCnferri/WAGISA25/Readme.md

         # Step 7: Clear selection from Parcels
         arcpy.SelectLayerByAttribute_management(parcels_layer, "CLEAR_SELECTION")  # Clear any previous selections

-## Part 3: add identified tax parcels to map, symbolize, and label
+## Part 3: Add Parcels to Map, Symbolize & Label
-After the script creates two outputs, it then adds the new feature class as a layer onto the active map.
-During this segment of the process, customization is automated by applying a bright pink outline and labels for easy visualization and identification.
-To make this process more user-friendly, the script makes another selection of the tax parcels to then zoom to the layer’s extent.
-To make the bright pink outline more visible, a final clear selection is performed to remove the blue highlight indicator.

-It was essential to use a vibrant color for the symbology to clearly distinguish tax parcel lines in the darker areas of the orthophotography basemap, such as waterways.
-Many appraisers will further enhance their maps with additional symbology and customized labeling.
+The newly created feature class is added to the map with a bright pink outline and labels for easy identification.
+The script zooms to the selected layer, then clears the selection to enhance visibility on dark orthophotography basemaps.
+Appraisers can further customize their maps with additional symbology and labeling.

        # Step 8: Add new parcels layer to the map
           arcpy.AddMessage('Adding service area parcels to map...')